codacy/codacy-pmd/src/main/resources/docs/description/category_java_errorprone_MoreThanOneLogger.md

 Since: PMD 2.0

 Normally only one logger is used in each class.
+This rule supports slf4j, log4j, Java Util Logging and log4j2 (since 6.19.0).

 Example(s):
 ```